shoelace-style/shoelace/docs/tutorials/integrating-with-nextjs.md

 });
 ```

 ?> This will copy the files from `node_modules` into your `static` folder on every development serve or build.
-You may want to avoid commiting these into your repo.
+You may want to avoid committing these into your repo.
 To do so, simply add `static/assets` into your `.gitignore` folder

 ## Additional Resources

 - There is a third-party [example repo](https://github.com/crutchcorn/nextjs-shoelace-example), courtesy of [crutchcorn](https://github.com/crutchcorn), available to help you get started.